- About the Commission

 Lean more about how a licence application is considered.Read more about How a licence application is considered

-Licence compliance is monitored annually.
+Licence performance is monitored and evaluated on an ongoing basis.
 Learn more about the Licensee Improvement Program.

 A range of audit tools and templates are available for your use as required.